 If paternity has not been established in any of these ways, it can be established through the use of a legal order.
 Filing a civil action in circuit court is required to request the state of Florida to step in and assist with determining paternity.
-Once filed, the Florida courts will decide if the paternity request can be resolved with or without a judge’s intervention.
+Though not required, we highly recommend hiring an experienced paternity lawyer to help you through the legal process.

-After the dust settles on a paternity hearing, a paternity proceeding can establish the following:
+Once a paternity hearing has concluded, a paternity proceeding will begin to establish the following:

-• Parental rights (paternity rights) to a child born outside marriage
+- Parental rights (or paternity rights) to a child born outside marriage

-• Parental Responsibility for decisions affecting the child
+- Parental responsibility for decisions affecting the child and their future

 Disestablishment of Paternity

-• Paternity not acknowledged by a sworn statement
+- Paternity is not acknowledged by a sworn statement

 Do you need a Lawyer to Establish Paternity in Tampa?

 Here at LaFrance Law, you’re more than just a client.
 We pride ourselves on treating every client like family.
 We understand that divorce is hard, and even harder when child custody is involved.
 Our experienced Tampa paternity rights lawyers are here to make the legal roads easier for you to navigate.